Udit-prasad/Udit-prasad/README.md

 - 👋 Hi, I’m @Udit-prasad
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Software Development and Game Developmebt
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: prasadudit80@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: ...

 <!---
 Udit-prasad/Udit-prasad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.